 The information sharing agreement requires each firm $i$ to share her security information with other participating firms.
-This disclosure can include information on both successful and failed attacks, as well as effective breach prevention methods and the firm's adopted security practices.
-A firm $i$ should therefore decide whether to fully and honestly disclose such information.
-We denote the decision of firm $i$ by $r_i\in \{0,1\}$, with $r_i=0$ denoting (partially) concealing and $r_i=1$ denoting (fully) disclosing.\footnote{The results and intuition obtained in the following sections continue to hold when firms can choose one of finitely many disclosure levels, given an appropriate extension of utilities and the monitoring structure.} Denote the number of firms adopting a full disclosure decision of by $x$; i.e., $x:=|\{i | \ r_i=1\}|$.
+This can include information on both successful and failed attacks, as well as effective breach prevention methods and the firm's adopted security practices.
+A firm $i$ should decide whether to fully disclose such information.
+We denote the decision of firm $i$ by $r_i\in \{0,1\}$, with $r_i=0$ denoting (partially) concealing and $r_i=1$ denoting (fully) disclosing.\footnote{The results and intuition obtained in the following sections continue to hold when firms can choose one of finitely many disclosure levels, given an appropriate extension of utilities and the monitoring structure.} Denote the number of firms adopting a full disclosure decision by $x$; i.e., $x:=|\{i | \ r_i=1\}|$.

 A decision of $r_i=1$ is beneficial for the following reasons.
-On one hand, the disclosed information can allow other firms $j\neq i$ to leverage the acquired information to protect themselves against ongoing attacks and to adopt better security practices.
-Aside from this security-related implications, information disclosure $r_i=1$ may further provide a competitive advantage to firms $j\neq i$, allowing a firm $j$ to increase her share of the market by strategically leveraging the attained information to attract a competitor $i$'s costumers.
-Finally, sharing of security information may be beneficial to firm $i$ herself as well (especially when many other firms are disclosing as well), as it may garner trust from potential partners and costumers.
+First, other firms $j\neq i$ can leverage the disclosed information to protect themselves against ongoing attacks and to adopt better security practices.
+In addition, the disclosed information may provide a competitive advantage to firms $j\neq i$, allowing a firm $j$ to increase her share of the market by strategically leveraging the attained information to attract a competitor $i$'s customers.
+Further, sharing of security information may be beneficial to firm $i$ herself as well (especially when several other firms are disclosing), as it may garner trust from potential partners and customers.
 We denote all such applicable \emph{information gains} to a firm, as a function of firm $i$'s decision and the number of \emph{other} firms making a full disclosure decision, by $G(r, z): \{0,1\}\times\{0,1, \ldots, N-1\}\rightarrow \mathbb{R}_{\geq 0}$, with $G(0,0)=0$.
-We assume that given $r$, $G(r, \cdot)$ is increasing in $z$, the number of other firms sharing their information.
+We assume that given $r$, $G(r, \cdot)$ is increasing in $z$, the number of other firms disclosing.